Enclave0775/Intiface_Central-Sillytavern-plugin/README.md

 # Intiface Central for SillyTavern

-This is an extension for SillyTavern that allows you to connect and control Lovense devices using [Intiface Desktop](https://intiface.com/).
+This is an extension for SillyTavern that allows you to connect and control Intiface_Central devices using [Intiface Desktop](https://intiface.com/).

 ## Features